-In 2012, three college fraternity brothers of Phi Beta Sigma Fraternity, Inc came together to discuss vital issues taken place in their communities regarding youth that suffered from a behavioral, mental and emotional health dysfunction.
+In 2012, college fraternity brothers of Phi Beta Sigma Fraternity, Inc came together to discuss vital issues taken place in their communities regarding youth that suffered from a behavioral, mental and emotional health dysfunction.
 The fraternity brothers presently worked for a private mental health agency in Richmond, Virginia.
 They were able to work first hand with individuals and families that suffered from a mental illness.
-Jerome, Jerry and Rahmell believed that if they could bring their experience, passion and community resources together, they would be able to organize a quality and reputable mental health program.
+The founders believed that if they could bring their experience, passion and community resources together, they would be able to organize a quality and reputable mental health program.

-Jerome Hood, Jerry Dominique and Rahmell Dash founded Bridging the Gap Family Services in October, 2013.
+Jerome Hood and Rahmell Dash founded Bridging the Gap Family Services in October, 2013.
 Their mission is to Bridge the Gap through providing quality mental health services and the communities they served, through preserving the family system by providing individual and family therapeutic coaching, education, skill building and support.

 The first office was established in Manassas, Virginia on January 13th, 2015 where Bridging the Gap became a licensed mental health provider under the Department of Behavioral Health and Development Services.
 Within the first year, the office received over 30 referrals for children and adolescent home based services.
 With the growth of Bridging the Gap's children and adolescent program, the agency wanted to target the entire family, expanding their services to work with the adult population.
-On September 2015, Bridging the Gap Family Services expanded their services to Richmond, Virginia.
+On September 2015, Bridging the Gap Family Services expanded their services to Richmond and later expanded into Norfolk, Virginia.